47 Ursae Majoris c: Discovery

 Like many known extrasolar planets at the time, 47 Ursae Majoris c was discovered by detecting changes in its star's radial velocity caused by the planet's gravity.
 This was done by measuring the Doppler shift of the star's spectrum.

 At the time of discovery in 2001, 47 Ursae Majoris was already known to host one extrasolar planet, designated 47 Ursae Majoris b.
 Further measurements of the radial velocity revealed another periodicity in the data unaccounted for by the first planet.
 This periodicity could be explained by assuming that a second planet, designated 47 Ursae Majoris c, existed in the system with an orbital period close to 7 years.
 Observations of the photosphere of 47 Ursae Majoris suggested that the periodicity could not be explained by stellar activity, making the planet interpretation more likely.
 The planet was announced in 2002.

 Further measurements of 47 Ursae Majoris failed to detect the planet, calling its existence into question.
 Furthermore, it was noted that the data used to determine its existence left the planet's parameters "almost unconstrained".
-A more recent study with datasets spanning over 6,900 days came to the conclusion that while the existence of a second planet in the system is likely, periods around 2,500 days have high false-alarm probabilities, and gave a best-fit period of 7,586 days (almost 21 years).
+A more recent study with datasets spanning over 6,900 days concluded that while the existence of a second planet in the system is likely, periods around 2,500 days have high false-alarm probabilities, and gave a best-fit period of 7,586 days (almost 21 years).

-In 2010, a study was published that determined that there are three giant planets orbiting 47 Ursae Majoris, including one at 2,391 days that corresponds well with the original claims for 47 Ursae Majoris c.
+In 2010, a study was published that determined that three giant planets orbiting 47 Ursae Majoris, including one at 2,391 days that corresponds well with the original claims for 47 Ursae Majoris c.